SrijanBadhya/Debsoc/Running the PES Debsoc.md

 "If we had taken lesser people, we could have had more people today".

-Continuing the response to criticism: (point [3.](#addressing-the-criticism))(scarcity is proportional to value) There are 3 groups of people, people who really want to come to recruitments/a matter session, people who really don't want to
+Continuing the response to criticism: (point [3.](#addressing-the-criticism))(scarcity is proportional to value) There are 3 groups of people, people who really want to come to recruitments/a matter session, people who really don't want to come to recruitments/a matter session, and people somewhere in the middle.
+Most people belong to groups 1 and 2.
+Even for people in group 3, to me it's quite far-fetched for me to think that increa

 So, how do you carry out breadth-wise inclusivity?